rameelkhan/Apply-Regex-Validation/README.md

 ![Error Message on field change](https://github.com/rameelkhan/Apply-Regex-Validation/blob/master/ReadMeImages/Error_Message_On_Field_Change.PNG?raw=true, "Error Message on field change")
 2. On save of record, if the error notification on field exists, notification will be on top of form as well(OOB behaviour).\
 ![Error Message on Save](https://github.com/rameelkhan/Apply-Regex-Validation/blob/master/ReadMeImages/Error_Message_On_Save.PNG?raw=true, "Error Message on Save")

-## Note:
-- As per Microsoft (and as of 12-Sept-2019), PowerApps Component Framework is a preview feature (not meant for production use and may have restricted functionality).
-These features are available before an official release so that customers can get early access and provide feedback.

 # References:
 - https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript